The Patient Is Waiting

 held these collaborative teams up as examples to physicians, pharmacists, and

+the media?
 Surely that would defuse the criticisms of naysayers and

 offer models and hope to other patients, pharmacists, and physicians